Skip over main navigation

 • Basket: (0 items)

 Over the years, the League has always adapted to our ever-changing world and environment.
-Today we remain strong and endeavour to keep fulfilling these important founding ideas of hospitality, friendship and education across the Commonwealth of Nations, even if we need to at the moment, do this virtually during this worldwide pandemic.
 Since the inception of The Victoria League at the beginning of the last Century, its history has been one of constant adaptation to changing conditions and has come a long way since it was founded in 1901.
+Today we remain strong and endeavour to keep fulfilling these important founding ideas of hospitality, friendship and education across the Commonwealth of Nations.

 • A group of women decided, following a meeting at 10 Downing Street on 2nd April 1901, to form an independent, non-political organisation to promote ‘a closer union between the different parts of what is now the Commonwealth of Nations, by the interchange of information and hospitality and by co-operation in any practical scheme tending to foster friendly understanding and good fellowship’.